Delayed emergence and emergence delirium in adults

 This topic will review the causes and management of delayed emergence and emergence delirium after general anesthesia.
 Management of persistent postoperative delirium is addressed separately.
 (See "Diagnosis of delirium and confusional states".)

 Other problems that occur in the post-anesthesia care unit (PACU) are discussed separately.
-(See "Overview of complications in adults admitted to the post-anesthesia care unit".)
+(See "Overview of post-anesthetic care for adult patients".)

 Emergence is the gradual return of consciousness after discontinuing administration of anesthetic and adjuvant agents at the end of the surgical procedure.
 Most patients transition smoothly from a surgical anesthetic state (Stage III) to an awake state with intact protective reflexes (Stage I) (table 1) .
 After emergence in the operating room, transport to the post-anesthesia care unit (PACU) is typically accomplished when the patient has been extubated and is breathing spontaneously with adequate oxygenation and ventilation, is hemodynamically stable, and can be aroused to follow simple verbal commands (eg, eye opening or hand squeezing).